Parasite aircraft: 1910s

 The first parasite fighters were launched and recovered from trapezes mounted externally to military airships.

-In 1915 Neville Usborne and another British officer worked on a plan to lift a BE.2C fighter under a SS-class non-rigid airship.
+In 1915 Neville Usborne and another British officer worked on a plan to lift a BE.2C fighter under an SS-class non-rigid airship.
 This would allow the fighter to reach the height of a raiding Zeppelin rapidly while also conserving fuel.
 In the first experimental flight on 21 February 1916, the envelope lost pressure and the plane was prematurely separated from it at 4,000 feet.
-Both the officers were killed and there was no further experimentation with small airships.
+Both officers were killed and there was no further experimentation with small airships.

 In May 1916 a Bristol Scout flown by Flt.
 Lt.
 M. J. Day was mounted above the top wing of a Porte Baby flying boat flown by Sqn.
 Ldr John Cyril Porte, and was successfully released at a height of 1000 ft (300 m).
 Although successful, the scheme, intended to provide long-range defence against Zeppelins, was not pursued.

 In 1918 the Royal Air Force experimented with launching Sopwith Camel fighters from HM Airship 23.

 The Germans also experimented with the idea, suspending an Albatros D.III fighter aeroplane below a Zeppelin and releasing it at altitude: the intention was to use the aeroplane to defend airships against the British seaplane patrols encountered over the North Sea.
 Although the single trial, made on 25 January 1918, was successful the experiments were not continued.

 On 12 December 1918, in a test to determine the feasibility of carrying fighter aircraft on dirigibles, the airship C-1 lifted a US Army Curtiss JN-4 aircraft to 2,500 feet over Fort Tilden, New York, and at that height released it for a free flight back to base.
 The airship was piloted by Lieutenant George Crompton, Dirigible Officer at NAS Rockaway, and the airplane by Lieutenant A. W. Redfield, USA, commander of the 52nd Aero Squadron based at Mineola (Long Island, NY).